superisuer/Calaculator/README.md

 ## Features

 - **Absurd Arithmetic:** All calculations are done manually using loops — addition, subtraction, multiplication, and even division.
 Why use standard math when you can subtract in style?
+- **Maximum Code Readability and Optimization (maybe):** The code is structured for clarity and efficiency, making it easier to understand and maintain—even if the arithmetic is absurd.
 - **Division by Zero Allowed:** Because why not?
 Enter zero as the divisor and watch chaos unfold.
 Totally intentional, totally absurd.
 - **Subtraction-based Division:** Dividing numbers by repeatedly subtracting the divisor.
 Totally unnecessary, totally fun.
 - **Iterative Multiplication:** Multiplication is done through repeated addition.
 Old-school, quirky, and hilarious.